 “They appear thirsty,” I said.

 “Ah, you’re my priestess confessor,” I said.
-I shrugged as I sipped the beer and contemplated the menu.
+I shrugged as I sipped the beer.
+I decided to have contemplated the laminated menu that featured a wonderful curried sauce selection with chicken, fish or beef, and my favorite, fish & chips.
 “And I grew up a Protestant.”

-Kate grinned at me as she moved over toward the cash register, and started to chat-up the young couple.
-Another bartender, Jane, strolled up to across from me.
+Kate had grinned at me as she moved over toward the cash register.
+She started to chat-up the young couple.
+Another bartender, Jane, had strolled up to stand across from me.

 “Hey, love,” Jane said.
 She was tall, and an unusually thin middle-aged woman.
 She shook my hand.
 “You can confess to me, want to make an order?”

 “Thanks, Jane, you got them?”
 Kate said.
-She blew me a kiss as she walked toward the back kitchen doors.
+She had blown me a kiss as she walked toward the back kitchen doors.
 “Gotta run.”

 “No worries,” Jane said.
 “Thanks, Kate.”

-“This place is bizarre, I’m good for now, maybe a half Fish and Chips, later,” I said.
-I winked at Jane.
-I nodded toward the front doors.
-“You never know what’s coming in here.”
+“This place is bizarre, maybe a half fish and chips, later?”
+I said.
+I had squinted over at Jane.
+I nodded back over toward the front doors.
+“You never know what’s coming in here do you?”

 “I guess that’s what a proper bar offers,” I said.
-“A safe place for the weird, for the lonely to hide.”
+I tapped over at Jane.
+“Real bartenders, a safe place for the weird, for the lonely to come hide.”

 “For sure,” Jane said.
-She crossed her arms and leaned back.
-“Just ask Edwina, or Kate, but I think Saturday nights, that’s when they all come out.”
+She had crossed her arms.
+She leaned back against the bar.
+For a moment she stared over at the front doors.
+“You can ask Edwina, or Kate, but I think Saturday nights, that’s when they all come out.”